What I Believe

 - The Universal Church: Of which Christ is the Head, consists of all those throughout the whole world who believe in the Lord Jesus Christ.

-- The Local Church: The visible expression of the universal Church, is a body of believers in Christ who are joined together to worship God.
+- The Local Church: The visible expression of the universal Church, is a body of believers in Christ in a local geographic area who are joined together to worship God.
+Although they in modern times may meet regularly in a designated church building, they themselves are the church and may meet together in other various ways for teaching, worship, praying, fellowship, and discipleship.

 Acts 2:42-47; 1 Corinthians 12:12-28; Hebrews 10:24-25; Colossians 1:18; 1 Corinthians 1:2; 1 Timothy 3:15; Ephesians 4:15-16